bruceravel/demeter/documentation/Athena/process/deg.rst

 small glitches might be easier to see and to pluck from the data when the data is plotted as |chi| (E).
 The point-by-point deglitching algorithm works on the |chi| (E) data in the same manner as for
 |mu| (E) data.
-Points are selected by clicking on the plot, then
+Points are selected by :mark:`leftclick,..`
-removed by clicking the :button:`Remove point,light` button.
+double-clicking on the plot, then removed by clicking the :button:`Remove point,light` button.